Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 It is similar to the Long Island Cheese pumpkin.
 Both are flat like a wheel of cheese.
-Whereas the Long Island Cheese pumpkin averages 6 to 10 lbs, the Musquee de Provence averages a hefty 20 pounds.
+Whereas the Long Island Cheese pumpkin averages 6 to 10 lbs, the Musquee de Provence is much larger, averaging a hefty 20 pounds.
 The fruit has prominent lobes.
 When ripe, it is a deep brownish orange.
 It is an excellent cooking pumpkin with flesh that is a deep orange color.

 Musquee de Provence is easy to grow from seed.
 It is best to direct sow your seeds in your garden rather than starting indoors.
 Cucurbits do not like to have their roots disturbed which is almost unavoidable when transplanting.
 If you must start your seeds indoors due to a short growing season, use newspaper pots or other organic pots that can be transplanted directly into your garden without disturbing the roots.
-These types of pots will break down in the soil allowing the roots to grow.
-Starting seed in these containers means that the roots of your seedlings will not be disturbed when you transplant them into your garden.
+These types of pots will break down in the soil allowing the roots to grow into the soil.
+Peat pots or pots made of compressed manure, have the advantage that they will break down in the soil and enrich it.

 To prepare your garden to sow your seeds, you need to make “hills”.
 Cucurbits do best if sown in elevated piles of soil.
 This allows for good drainage and helps keep the soil and seeds warm.
 The soil in the hills will warm faster than the soil at ground level.
 The seeds will germinate when the soil temperature is 60⁰F, but the optimal soil temperature is 70⁰F.
 Seeds will rot in cold soil, especially if it is wet so avoid planting them too early, especially if you are having a wetter than normal spring.
 In my NJ zone 6 garden, I wait until the end of May to direct sow my cucurbits.

 The hills should be about 12 inches around and at least 6 feet apart.
 Pumpkin vines are quite large and need lots of space.
 Plant 5 to 6 seeds in each hill, point down and 1 inch deep.
 After the seeds germinate, thin to 3 to 4 plants.
 Thinning should be done by cutting the seedlings with scissors.
 Pulling them out of the ground will disturb the roots of the remaining seedlings.
 Cucurbits are very sensitive to having their roots disturbed.

-If you don’t use your pumpkin right away, you can store it.
+If you don’t use your harvested pumpkins right away, you can store them.
 For best storage, you should “cure” them by gently brushing off all the dirt and leaving them in a warm, sunny spot for 1 to 2 weeks.
 Don’t allow them to get wet.
 Cover them if it rains.

-You can store your pumpkin in a cool, dry place.
+Once cured, you can store your pumpkins in a cool, dry place.
 Basements are not ideal because they are damp and could cause your pumpkins to rot.
 An old-fashioned root cellar works best, but an unheated enclosed porch is a good alternative.
 Properly cured, they will store for up to 5 months.

 © 2016 Caren White